quantumlib/Stim/doc/python_api_reference_vDev.md

 >             As a result, when using this option it is NOT guaranteed that the length of the result is an
 >             upper bound on the true code distance.
 That is only the case if every item in the result lists
 >             at least one matching circuit error.
->         True: Ungraphlike errors are simply skipped as if they weren't present, even if they could become
+>         True (default): Ungraphlike errors are simply skipped as if they weren't present, even if they could
->             graphlike if decomposed.
-This guarantees the length of the result is an upper bound on the true
+>             become graphlike if decomposed.
+This guarantees the length of the result is an upper bound on
->             code distance.
+>             the true code distance.
 >     canonicalize_circuit_errors: Whether or not to use one representative for equal-symptom circuit errors.
 >         False (default): Each DEM error lists every possible circuit error that single handedly produces
 >             those symptoms as a potential match.
 This is verbose but gives complete information.